Nolana

-Nolana (Chilean bell flower) is a genus of hard annual or perennial plants in the nightshade family.
+Nolana (Peruvian bell flower) is a genus of hard annual or perennial plants in the nightshade family.
 The genus is mostly native to Chile and Peru.
 Species in this genus, especially N. paradoxa, serve as a model system for studies on flower color.

 Classification

-There are a number of synonyms for Nolana: Alibrexia, Aplocarya, Bargemontia, Dolia, Gubleria, Leloutrea, Neudorfia, Osteocarpus, Pachysolen, Periloba, Rayera, Sorema, Teganium, Tula, Velpeaulia, Walberia, and Zwingera.
+There are a number of synonyms for Nolana: Alibrexia, Alona, Aplocarya, Bargemontia, Dolia, Gubleria, Leloutrea, Neudorfia, Osteocarpus, Periloba, Rayera, Sorema, Teganium, Tula, Velpeaulia, Walkeria, and Zwingera.

 Nolana is the only genus in the Solanaceae which has a fruit composed of mericarps, although its flower and other vegetative morphology is similar to other plants in this family.
-It seems to be most closely related to Lycium and Grabowskia.
+It seems to be most closely related to Lycium.

-There are about 85 to 89 species.